What is National Croc Day

 National Second Hand Wardrobe Day is on August 25 every year.
 Buying clothes second hand and donating your used clothing creates a positive cycle that is crucial for cutting back our waste.
 Secondhand shopping saves you money, has a positive impact on the environment, and if done correctly, can certainly lead to a closet of some cool new duds.

 National Sewing Machine Day takes place every June 13.
 While the wheel, telephone, and personal computer get a lot of the glory for changing how humans live, the sewing machine is somewhat of an unsung hero.
 Without it, however, we’d still be squinting to thread needles and stitching together our shirts and suits by hand.
 Discover why National Sewing Machine Day deserves big respect!

 National Entrepreneurs Day gets our attention every November 19.
 From the wheel to the commercial jet, and the taco to the microchip, radical inventions by brilliant minds have shaped the way we live today.
 National Entrepreneurs Day is an annual event that honors those men and women who have built an empire from absolutely nothing, most of them becoming rather wealthy in the process, as well.

-National Croc Day - History
+History of National Croc Day

 Some folks love them and some folks don’t but no matter how you feel, National Crocs Day is an annual event on October 23.
 Believe it or not, Crocs were originally designed as a boating shoe.
 The “Beach” design launched in 2002 at a perfect event, the Fort Lauderdale Boat Show.
 The shoes were such a hit that 200 sold that day and, over the course of time, 300 million pairs of Crocs have been sold.
 Bottom line, at any given time somebody somewhere is showing off their Crocs!